ssato/python-anytemplate/README.rst

 Anytemplate, a successor of jinja2-cli [#]_ , is a python library to provide an abstraction layer for various python template engines and rendering libraries.
-It works as a thin layer for these templates and also provide a simple CLI tool.
+It works as a thin layer for these template engines and also provide a simple CLI tool to render templates in various template languages.

 - Author: Satoru SATOH <ssato@redhat.com>
 - License: Same as python-jinja2, that is, BSD3.